 The Business Tax division is responsible for ensuring that all entities conducting business with the City of Riverside obtain a business tax certificate.
 One of the methods by which the Business Tax Division ensures compliance with the RMC is by performing discovery, i.e., identification of entities subject to licensure/taxation that are not currently registered or are otherwise non-compliant.
-A Business Tax Investigator receives information from City departments and staff that a business may be operating within the City limits but requires an in-person contact for verification.
-The Investigator, through a series of letters and ultimately in-person contact, verifies the entity's compliance with the RMC and assists the business in applying for a business tax certificate.
+A Business Tax Investigator receives information from City departments and staff that a business may be operating within the City limits but requires an in-person contact, verifies the entity's compliance with the RMC, and assists the business in applying of a business tax certificate.